Searching

 cursor and xview position if a search item is found.
 Each search command takes

 a direction and a search string.
-Direction can be either 'forward
+Direction can be either 'forward'

-or 'reverse
+or 'reverse'.

-value- Searches for the reading name starting with value.
+searchdirectionnamevalue- Searches for the reading name starting with value.

-- Searches for the annotation containing a comment matching the value regular expression.
+searchdirectionanno ?value?- Searches for the annotation containing a comment matching the value regular expression.
 Not specifying value will match all annotations.

-value- Searches for the sequence value using a case-insensitive exact match.
+searchdirectionsequencevalue- Searches for the sequence value using a case-insensitive exact match.

-value- Searches for a tag with type value.
+searchdirectiontagvalue- Searches for a tag with type value.

 Moves to a specific position.
 If value is an absolute number (eg